When and where Monday 8.15-12, Bldg. 358, Room 060a

 s123456).
 Please follow these instructions precisely so that we can correctly identify you.

 The weekplan is preliminary It will be updated during the course.
 Under each week there is a number of suggestions for reading material regarding that weeks lecture.
 It is not the intention that you read ALL of the papers.
 It is a list of papers and notes where you can read about the subject discussed at the lecture.
-When available we also post screencasts of lectures.
-These were recorded during the COVID-19 lockdown.

 |Integer Data Structures I: Dictionaries, Universal and Perfect Hashing.||1x1 · 4x1||Hashing||